Meet The Team of

 VILAI LOR

-Professionally, over two decades of experience in the marketing and design in corporate world.
+Professionally, over two decades of experience in the marketing communication and design in corporate world.
 I have built a comprehensive skill helping brands effectively communicate their identity and connect with their target audiences.
 I’ve navigated the evolving landscape of digital marketing, visual design, and brand strategy, making meaningful contributions to numerous organizations across various industries.

 My involvement with youth sports started when I was a youth player in the city of Saint Paul through Boys & Girls Club then into competitive soccer.
 With over 25 years of experience in the world of soccer, I have dedicated myself to fostering the love of the game by giving back and being involved with youth soccer over the last 15 years.
 I had also been providing leadership and manage community-based soccer over 15 years.